Marcpro1221/Marcpro1221/README.md

 - 👋 Hi, I’m @Marcpro1221
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Kotlin
+- 🌱 I'm Full Stack Dev.
-- 💞️ I’m looking to collaborate on github repo
+- 💞️ I’m looking to collaborate on github
 - 📫 How to reach me marcrolandmarc@gmail.com

 <!---